 He has been at Brandwatch since September 2011, managing bespoke analysis projects for a range of clients and covering global political and commercial issues for our market-leading studies.

-The issue of voter disenfranchisement in the US is never more alive than when arguments rage over whether in states Each state in the union has America’s ideological ridge over the course of US democracy, but every four years a combination of policy, personality and timeliness throws up a collection of territories more critical to the race than elsewhere.
+The issue of voter disenfranchisement in the US is never more alive than at election time when arguments rage over whether voters in a small number of states will have a greater impact on the outcome than those elsewhere.
+Each state in the union has crossed to and fro over America’s ideological ridge over the course of US democracy, but every four years a combination of policy, personality and timeliness throws up a collection of territories more critical to the race than elsewhere.
+The marginality of a state can change from election to election.
 Events in, and corresponding discussion of, swing states dominate electoral contests in the race to the polls and 2012 is no different.
 Analysis of data coming out of these key areas is vital in order understand the direction of the race as a whole.

-In addition to polling data provided by Gallup, the Washington Post, Scott Rasmussen et al, analysis of content posted online in these states by the American electorate to political leanings expressed offline.
-We mined Twitter data in each of the eight states identified by the majority of media outlets as ‘tossups’: Colorado, Florida, Iowa, Nevada, New Hampshire, Ohio, Virginia and Wisconsin.
-The question of for or against was asked of tweets posted about both Barack Obama and Mitt Romney in the past 30 days, with the differences in approval ratings calculated (see figure 1).
+In addition to polling data provided by Gallup, the Washington Post, Scott Rasmussen et al, analysis of content posted online in these states by the American electorate adds additional context to political leanings expressed offline.
+We mined Twitter data in each of the eight states identified by the majority of media outlets as ‘toss-ups’: Colorado, Florida, Iowa, Nevada, New Hampshire, Ohio, Virginia and Wisconsin.
+The question of ‘for or against’ was asked of tweets posted about both Barack Obama and Mitt Romney in the past 30 days, with the differences in approval ratings calculated (see figure 1).

-Obama takes the swing states and retains the White House, according to these Twitter statistics at least his, of course, conveys only part of the story.
+Obama takes the swing states and retains the White House, according to these Twitter statistics at least.
+This, of course, conveys only part of the story.
 The Democrats took each of the eight in the presidential poll of 2008.
-This may suggest that the states could dip red this time disillusionment with the executive, or blue on the assumption that the cyclical nature of partisan American politics now leans towards the Democrats.
+This may suggest that the states could dip red this time as a result of disillusionment with the executive, or blue on the assumption that the cyclical nature of partisan American politics now leans towards the Democrats.
 Despite the fact that incumbents traditionally struggle to retain power in any recession, let alone the perfect storm currently engulfing the global economy, Obama leads social media polling in six of the eight states.

 A certain amount of anger is directed at the President by the right of Twitter, going someway to debunking the theory that online platforms remain solely the habitat of stereotypical Democrat voters: young, liberal, well educated voters.
 Interestingly, the data was found to be overwhelmingly negative, on the whole, against both candidates.
 If the election is indeed presented as a referendum on Obama by the GOP, the party needs to ensure that Mitt is in a safer place with tweeters.